 The owl symbolizes the mystery of the shadows of the night.
-In European traditional folklore the owl is considered to be a creature of ill omen but of course here, Dürer presented the owl with full realism, without a shadow of superstitious beliefs.
+In European traditional folklore, the owl is considered to be a creature of ill omen, but of course here, Dürer presented the owl with full realism, without a shadow of superstitious beliefs.

 Nature holds the beautiful, for the artist who has the insight to extract it.
-Thus, beauty lies even in humble, perhaps ugly things, and the ideal, which bypasses or improves on nature, may not be truly beautiful in the end.”
+Thus, beauty lies even in humble, perhaps ugly things, and the ideal, which bypasses or improves on nature, may not be truly beautiful in the end.

-Dürer painted, engraved or drew lions couple of times.
-They were separate studies or parts of other scenes, like “Saint Jerome in His Study” who is usually presented with a lion (as he domesticated one) and “Samson Rending the Lion”.
+Dürer painted, engraved or drew lions a couple of times.
+They were separate studies or parts of other scenes, such as Saint Jerome in His Study, who is usually presented with a lion (as he domesticated one) and Samson Rending the Lion.

-In 1520 Dürer travelled to Zeeland in the Netherlands, supposedly to see a stranded whale.
-The beast had decayed before he arrived, but instead he was shown a walrus.
-Dürer made a watercolour sketch of the animal in his “Tagebuch der Reise in die Niederlande” (“Diary of of a journey in the Netherlands”).
-In Dürer’s day, walruses were to be found on the north coastal regions of the North Sea, mostly in Norway, and must have seemed very exotic to a citizen of one of the most landlocked cities of Europe.
+In 1520, Dürer traveled to Zeeland in the Netherlands, supposedly to see a stranded whale.
+The beast had decayed before he arrived, so instead he was shown a walrus.
+Dürer made a watercolor sketch of the animal in his Tagebuch der Reise in die Niederlande (Diary of a journey to the Netherlands).
+In Dürer’s day, walruses were to be found on the North coastal regions of the North Sea, mostly in Norway, and must have seemed very exotic to a citizen of one of the most landlocked cities of Europe.

 In 1515, the King of Portugal, Manuel I, sent the animal as a gift for Pope Leo X, but it died in a shipwreck off the coast of Italy in early 1516.
 A live rhinoceros was not seen again in Europe until a second specimen, named Abada, arrived from India at the court of Sebastian of Portugal in 1577, being later inherited by Philip II of Spain around 1580.
-Anyways this image was regarded by Westerners as a true representation of a rhinoceros into the late 18th century.
+Anyway, this image was regarded by Westerners as a true representation of a rhinoceros into the late 18th century.

 It is probably the earliest European picture of a beetle that can be reliably identified to the species.
 Dürer probably made this drawing in the studio, based on quick sketches from nature and memory.
-Singling out a beetle as the focal point of a work of art was unprecedented in 1505, when most of Dürer’s contemporaries believed that insects were the lowest of creatures.
+Singling out a beetle as the focal point of a work of art was unprecedented in 1505 when most of Dürer’s contemporaries believed that insects were the lowest of creatures.